Bursitis

 Causes

-The most common causes of bursitis are repetitive motions or positions that put pressure on the bursae around a joint.
-Examples include:
+A common cause of bursitis is repeated motions that put pressure on the bursae around a joint.
+Motions may include:

-- Throwing a baseball or lifting something over your head repeatedly
+- Throwing a baseball or lifting something over the head again and again.

-Other causes include injury or trauma to the affected area, inflammatory arthritis such as rheumatoid arthritis, gout and infection.
+Other causes include injury to the affected area, osteoarthritis, gout, infection and inflammatory arthritis such as rheumatoid arthritis.

 Risk factors